markusmobius/go-dateparser/README.md

 Hijri calendar is a Lunar calendar which commonly used in Islamic countries.
 Some only use it for religious purposes (e.g. calculating when Ramadhan or Hajj started) while some also use it for both administrative purposes.

 There are several variations of Hijri calendar, e.g. [Tabular][tabular-hijri] and [Umm al-Qura][umm-al-qura].
-In **dateparser** we use Umm al-Qura calendar since it's the one that apparently mpstly used by Islamic world.
+In **dateparser** we use Umm al-Qura calendar since it's the one that apparently mostly used by Islamic world.

 ```go
 dt, _ = dps.ParseJalali(nil, "جمعه سی ام اسفند ۱۳۸۷")